jesusthedev/septy/README.md

 # MIPs Animated Dashboard

-A sleek, animated, and interactive dashboard built with D3.js to visualize MIPs forms and line items data straight from your screenshot.
+A sleek, animated, and interactive dashboard built with D3.js to visualize MIPs forms and line items.

 ## Features
 - KPI counters with animation